Super easy chicken potstickers

 (8)

-15 January 2023
+15 January 2026

-Last Updated on 17 December 2023 by cooksimply
+Last Updated on 17 April 2026 by cooksimply

 What is a potsticker?

-Potstickers are crescent moon-shaped dumplings usually filled with pork or chicken and a variety of vegetables including cabbage and spring onions.
-They’re steamed and then fried, so have a crispy bottom – and this is all done in one pan or pot.
+Potstickers are crescent moon-shaped dumplings usually filled with pork or chicken and a variety of vegetables, including cabbage and spring onions.
+They’re steamed and then fried, so they have a crispy bottom – and this is all done in one pan or pot.
 The origin of ‘potsticker’ is said to have been coined after a Chinese dumpling got stuck to a pan or wok.

 easy chicken potstickers with dipping sauce - Cook Simply